marchyman/GeoTag/README.md

   in the given space truncate characters in the middle of the name instead of the end allowing the file extension to be seen.

+- Add a View menu option to select an alternate layout where the image is below the table in the left pane instead of avbove the map in the right pane.
+Current layout and pane divider locations are saved across program execution.

 ## GeoTag 5.5

 ### Updates